inside

 It is difficult to manage the bibliographic information of collected papers by inputting it into Word or Excel and to create a bibliography.
 It is also difficult to manually arrange references and quotations in the text in accordance with the guide for writing.

-Using reference management software when writing a paper can reduce the effort involved in creating and maintaining a bibliography list.
-We encourage you to use it when you just start preparing a report.
+Using reference management software can reduce the effort required to create and manage a bibliography We encourage you to take advantage of it.

 II.5.
 Prohibiting plagiarism, and research ethics